carologistics/clips_executive/clips_executive/cx_docs/getting_started/usage.rst

 Usage
 #####
-This ducument assumes you have the |CX| installed and sourced in your environment.
+This document assumes you have the |CX| installed and sourced in your environment.

 ROS Node
 ++++++++